christiannwamba/jumpstart-react-workshop/README.md

     **What’s going on?**

-      - We are still grabbing the `root` element (line 1).
+      - We are still grabbing the `root` element.
-      - On line 3, we use the React’s `createElement` method to create a new element.
+      - We then use the React’s `createElement` method to create a new element.
 It takes 3 arguments:
         1. The element (eg. `h2`).
         2. Attributes as properties in an object (eg: `className`).
         3. The text content of the element.
-      - Then, at line 9, the render method in `ReactDOM` is used to render the element inside `root`.
+      - Then the render method in `ReactDOM` is used to render the element inside `root`.

     **Note**
     This shows we can do the same thing we do with the DOM API using React but with more features and flexibilities which we will see in the rest of this workshop.